ETC-NLG: End-to-end Topic-Conditioned Natural Language Generation: Methodology

-Figure~\ref{fig:pipeline} presents a summary of our approach that builds upon the PPLM architecture.
-We start from an unlabeled document collection and perform automatic topic labeling using either combined or contextual topic models.
-We then fine-tune a neural language model generator on the unlabeled collection of texts in order to adapt its predicted distribution to the current context, obtaining our unconditional language model $p(x)$.
-We leverage automatic topic annotations to train an attribute model discriminator $p(a|x)$ that predicts document topics given their contextual embeddings.
-Finally, we merge the two networks to obtain a conditional language model $p(x|a)$ for topic-conditioned utterances.
+Figure~\ref{fig:pipeline} offers a visual representation of our approach building upon the PPLM architecture.
+The pipeline starts from an unlabeled document collection $D$ (left) and fine-tunes a neural language model generator to adapt its predicted distribution over the vocabulary to the current setting, producing an unconditional language model $p(x)$ (top-left).
+Besides, it performs an automatic topic modeling over the documents $D$, using either combined or contextual topic models.
+Trained topic models are subsequently used to annotate each document in $D$ with its most relevant topic, producing a collection of topic-annotated documents $(D,a)$ (bottom-left).
+Automatic topic annotations are used to train an attribute model discriminator $p(a|x)$ that predicts document topics given their contextual embedding representations (bottom-right).
+Finally, the two networks merge into a PPLM conditional language model $p(x|a)$, for the generation of topic-conditioned utterances (top-right).
+Language and topic modeling steps can be performed in parallel to reduce the overall training time, taking advantage of the independence between generative and discriminative components of ETC-NLG.

-This approach is particularly useful when dealing with insufficient labeled data, since topic labels are inferred, but the meaningfulness of sentences heavily relies on topic model quality.
-We discuss this perspective in Section~\ref{sec:experiments}.
+While this approach is advantageous when dealing with insufficient labeled data and low-resource scenarios, since topic labels are inferred, the production of meaningful sentences heavily relies on topic modeling quality.
+We discuss this perspective after describing the experimental results of Section~\ref{sec:experiments}.
+Compared to a classical language modeling fine-tuning followed by topic induction, ETC-NLG is more computationally efficient due to his composable nature.
+Most importantly, it allows the user to manually set the hyperparameters which are responsible for quality of the final outcome, e.g. the strenght of conditioning or the fluidity of text.
+This aspect is clearly beneficial when different degree of conditioning may be important in the generated sequences.